U.S. Stock-Index Futures and Global Equities Rise After Fed Move

 U.S. stock-index futures and global equities rose after the Federal Reserve stepped up its assistance to the American economy, saying it would back lending to businesses and buy essentially unlimited amounts of government debt.

-S&P 500 futures gained nearly 2% in Tuesday morning trading in Hong Kong, suggesting U.S. shares could rise later Tuesday.
-Australia's benchmark S&P/ASX 200 rose 1.6%, while indexes in New Zealand and South Korea advanced more than 2% and Japan's Nikkei 225 gained more than 3.9%.
+S&P 500 futures gained more than 3% in Tuesday morning trading in Hong Kong, suggesting U.S. shares could rise later in the day.
+Japan's Nikkei 225 and South Korea's Kospi led a regional rally, with both indexes gaining more than 6%.
+A second day of sharp gains for SoftBank Group on a $41 billion asset-sale plan helped buoy the Nikkei.

+Hong Kong's Hang Seng and Australia's S&P/ASX 200 rose more than 3%, while the Shanghai Composite was up more than 2%.
+New Zealand's benchmark jumped over 5%.

 On Monday, the Dow Jones Industrial Average fell about 3% after U.S. lawmakers failed for a second day to pass a rescue package to ease the blow from the coronavirus pandemic.
 U.S. stocks, however, pared earlier losses and investors took some solace from the Fed's measures.